aramisgithub/questpresentation/document.md

 - He does not want to leave his family and sail to Troy; he knows it will be a long trip.

+## Comparison

+- Mulan

+    - Fears for herself

+- Odyssey

-- Mulan fears for herself, while Odysseus fear for others
+    - Odysseus fears for others

-- This shows that Odysseus believes in himself, while Mulan does not
+- Shows that Odysseus believes in himself, while Mulan does not

 # Meeting with the mentor